 Don't book Thailand Island Hopping Tours!

 Let me first start to tell you that there is no need at all to sign up for one of the Thailand Island hopping tours.
-Traveling in the land of Smiles is the easiest thing on earth and therefore one of the best countries to backpack alone.
+Traveling in Thailand is the easiest thing on earth and therefore one of the best countries to backpack alone.
 In this article I will give you a lot of route suggestions for a 1-week to a 4-week itinerary.
 Click here for more island hopping Thailand tips then also check out this article about getting around and information in general.